 Get to know your regulars.
 Some birds in your neighborhood are common, year-round residents.
 By learning to identify these birds by sight and sound, and by recognizing their habits (How do they move?
 What do they eat?
 What do they sound like?) you will better be able to notice when something unusual comes along.

-Time of Year.
-With the advantage of flight, birds can go to where the food is.
-Though you will likely have some year-round residents, some birds in your neighborhood may only appear in the summer, others birds only in the winter, and still others might only be glimpsed during spring and fall migrations.
+Time of year.
+Birds go where the food is, and for some that means moving from the Arctic to the Antarctic and back every year.
+Though you will likely have some year-round residents, some birds in your neighborhood may only appear in the summer, others only in the winter, and still others might only be glimpsed during spring and fall migrations.

-Be Patient.
+Be patient.
 While some birds sing and announce their presence continually, some birds are quieter and blend in to their environments more than others.
 They might only become obvious when you stay still for a while, staying alert for motion.
 Patience also goes for yourself too.
-Don't be too frustrated when you can't ID a bird; the challenge is part of the reason the activity is rewarding.
+Don't be too frustrated when you can't ID a bird; the challenge is partly why the activity is rewarding.

 Be aware of your surroundings.
 Don't walk with binoculars over your eyes - you could trip!